logicsquad/nanocaptcha/README.md

     AudioCaptcha audioCaptcha = new AudioCaptcha.Builder().addContent().build();

+There is support for different languages.
+(Currently English and German are supported.)
+You can set the system property `net.logicsquad.nanocaptcha.audio.producer.RandomNumberVoiceProducer.defaultLanguage` to a 2-digit code for a supported language, e.g., `de`, and the `Builder` above will return German digit vocalizations.
+Alternatively, you can supply a `RandomNumberVoiceProducer` explicitly:

+    AudioCaptcha audioCaptcha = new AudioCaptcha.Builder().addContent().addVoice(new RandomNumberVoiceProducer(Locale.GERMAN)).build();

+You can even mix languages by calling `addVoice(Locale)` more than once.

 As with image CAPTCHAs, these can be further customised by:

 * Adding background noise with a `NoiseProducer`.